Here is a resource you will want to bookmark: Free camping Washington and Oregon sites you can stay at for free!

 We’d love to hear all of your suggestions & tips on where you’ve found great free campsites & if you have any reviews or tips to share about any of these locations we’ve found.

-(If you need tents or supplies, now is not a bad time to buy them too.
-You can often find them on sale in the stores, or Amazon has some good tents marked down right now as well)!
+(If you need tents or supplies, now is not a bad time to buy them, too.
+You can often find them on sale in the stores, or Amazon has some good tents marked down right now as well in their camping supplies store here.
+You can also find sales and deals on camping supplies, on this page here.)!

 Resources for Free Campsites: